 If they're resistant to this conversation (remember, controlling people often have a tough time accepting blame or criticism), this might be more complicated.
 Make sure that you come prepared with a list of things that you've noticed so that they can see specific examples and address them.

 Try to do this during a calm time.
 Schedule the chat ahead of time so you don't disrupt the person's schedule.
-This could make them more upset.
+This could make church members more disgruntled.

 8. Try to Understand Their Motivation